-Strategic priorities 2022-2024 Long-Term Incentive Plan targets (% weighting) Achievement of ILP 2022- 2024 targets Achievement of 2024 targets (%) Shareholder remuneration Total shareholder return (25%): • Relative TSR to a comparison group. • Absolute TSR.
-0% Financial results (25%): Net profit at 31.12.2024 aligned with budget.
-Net profit at 31.12.2024 considering non-recurring impacts.
-50% Regulated assets Funds from operations (20%): Accumulated results corresponding to the Company's Funds From Operations (FFO) 125% Regulated income from eligible CopEx projects and other income (20%).
-Amount of capitalization in eligible CopEx projects associated with their accrued start-up date Expected CopEx revenues.
-Other expected income.
-93.4% International and diversification (20%):Compliance with the subsidiaries' yearly budget.
-International growth Dividends (20%): Dividends from international affiliates and other businesses.
-125% Origination and identification of new opportunities, diversification and asset rotation.
+Strategic priorities 2022-2024 Long-Term Incentive Plan targets (% weighting) Achievement of ILP 2022-2024 targets (%) Yearly targets 2024 (% weighting) Achievement of 2024 targets (%) Shareholder remuneration Total shareholder return (25%): TSR relative with respect to a Comparison Group.
+Absolute TSR.
+0 % Financial results (25%): Net profit at 31.12.2024 aligned with budget.
+Net profit at 31.12.2024 considering potential extraordinary impacts.
+50 % Regulated assets Funds from operations (20%): • Accumulated results corresponding to the Company's Funds From Operations (FFO).
+125 % Regulated income from eligible CopEx projects and other income (20%).
+Amount of capitalisation on eligible CopEx projects associated with their accrued start-up date.
+CopEx income foreseen.
+Other income foreseen.
+93.4 % International growth Dividends (20%): • Dividends from international affiliates and other businesses.
+125 % International and diversification (20%): Compliance with the subsidiaries' yearly budget.
+Origination and identification of new opportunities, diversification and asset rotation.
 Execution of the Innovation and Corporate Entrepreneurship Plan.
 Future business development.
 Ongoing legal proceedings.
-91.6% Sustainability Decarbonisation, diversity and inclusion (20%) ^{(1):} Decarbonisation: Reduction of CO2 emissions in line with the decarbonisation pathway (emissions 2024 vs. emissions 2021).
-Investment in renewable gases: Investment and studies associated with the adaptation of infrastructure to transport renewable gases and the development of infrastructure dedicated to the transport and storage of renewable gases.
+91.6 % Sustainability Decarbonisation, diversity and inclusion (20%) (1): Decarbonisation: Reduction of CO2 emissions in line with the decarbonisation pathway (emissions 2024 vs. emissions 2021).
+Investment in renewable gases: Investment and studies associated with the adaptation of infrastructure for the transmission of renewable gases and the development of infrastructure dedicated to the transmission and storage of renewable gases.
 Diversity and inclusion: Percentage of women on the Board of Directors.
-Percentage of promotions that are women in managerial positions.
-106.7% Sustainability and energy transition (20%): Degree of implementation of planned actions and investments.
+Percentage of women in managerial and pre-managerial positions.
+Percentage of promotions that are women in managerial and pre-managerial and pre-managerial positions.
+106.7 % Sustainability and energy transition (20%): Degree of implementation of planned actions and investments.
 Positioning in the leading global sustainability index (DJSI).
 Total greenhouse gas emission reductions (Scopes 1 and 2).
-(1) Reduction of methane emissions.
-(1) 98.9% Digitalisation and diversity Implementation of the Digital Transformation Strategy and improvement of indicators and strengthening the positioning of Enagás' digital assets (15%): Development of priority initiatives from the Roadmap for the 2022-2024 Digital Transformation Framework and improvement to the indicators.
+Reduction of methane emissions.
+(1) 98.9 % Digitalisation and diversity Implementation of the Digital Transformation Strategy and improvement of indicators and strengthening the positioning of Enagás' digital assets (15%): Development of priority initiatives from the Roadmap for the 2022-2024 Digital Transformation Framework and improvement of the associated indicators.
 Development and execution of the company's digital asset strategy for the 2022-2024 period and improvement of indicators.
-125% Transformation (15%): Execution of the 2024 Transformation Plan.
+125 % Transformation (15%): Execution of the 2024 Transformation Plan.
 Percentage of promotion of the less-represented gender in management positions.
 Number of persons of the less-represented gender hired as a percentage of total workforce.
-Completion of the actions set out.
-Implementation of the Business Continuity Plan for Enagás assets.
-99.3%
+Compliance with established procedures.
+Implementation of the Enagás' assets Business Continuity Plan.
+99.3 %